casadoj/EFAS_skill/README.md

 As in the reanalysis, the output of the forecast preprocessing are NetCDF files with the time series of exceedance over threshold.
 Depending on whether the `reducing_factor` is enabled or not, the NetCDF files will contain one or two variables: the exceedance over the discharge threshold ($Q_{rp}$), and, if applicable, the exceedance over the reduced discharge threshold ($\lambda \cdot Q_{rp}$).
 In any case, the dataset contains values in the range 0-1 with the proportion of model runs (members) that exceeded the specific discharge threshold.
 For the deterministic NWP (DWD and ECMWF-HRES) values can only be either 0 or 1.

-Parameters in the [configuration file](config/config.yml) specifically involved in this step:
+Parameters in the [configuration file](config/config_COMB_leadtime_ranges.yml) specifically involved in this step:

 * `discharge>return_period>threshold`: return period (years) associated to the discharge threshold ($Q_{rp}$).
 * `discharge>return_period>reducing_factor`: if not None, a value between 0-1 that reduces the discharge threshold ($Q_{rp}$) in order to produce the 3-class exceedance time series explained above.
 * `discharge>return_period>input`: location of the NetCDF file with the discharge associated to several return periods for all the fixed reporting points.
 * `exceedance>output>forecast` is the directory where the output of this step will be saved.

-### 3.3 Hits, misses and false alarms
+### 3.3 Confusion matrix

-This [notebook](notebook/3_hits_misses_falsealarms.ipynb) compares the exceedance over threshold for both the reanalyses (observation) and the forecast, and computes the entries of the confusion matrix (hits, misses, false alarms) that will be later on used to compute skill.
+This [notebook](notebook/4_confusion_matrix.ipynb) compares the exceedance over threshold for both the reanalyses (observation) and the forecast, and computes the entries of the confusion matrix (hits, misses, false alarms) that will be later on used to compute skill.

 ![Figure 1.
 Confusion matrix for an imbalanced classification, such as that of flood forecasting.](confusion_matrix.JPG)
 >***Figure 1**.
 Confusion matrix for an imbalanced classification, such as that of flood forecasting.*